gabriellewald/resume.md/resume.md

 ### <span></span>

-Data Scientist interested in surfacing insights from data.
+Data professional interested in surfacing insights from data.
 Experience creating accessible visualization and predictive models for a wide range of applications.
 Deep interest in experimentation, the scientific method and the use of technology to generate positive impact, improve services, and discover solutions.

 ## Education